ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Introduction

 In the publish-subscribe (pub/sub) scenario, devices with limited reachability communicate via a broker, which enables store-and-forward messaging between these devices.
-This document defines a way to authorize pub/sub clients using the ACE framework {{RFC9200}} to obtain the keys for protecting the content of their pub/sub messages when communicating through the broker.

-This document specifies how to request, distribute and renew keying material and configuration parameters to protect message exchanges for pub/sub communication, using {{I-D.ietf-ace-key-groupcomm}}, which expands from the ACE framework ({{RFC9200}}).
+This document specifies how to request, distribute and renew the keying material and configuration parameters to protect message exchanges for pub/sub communication, using {{I-D.ietf-ace-key-groupcomm}}, which expands from the ACE framework ({{RFC9200}}).
 Message exchanges among the participants as well as message formats and processing follow the specifications for provisioning and renewing keying material in group communication scenarios in {{I-D.ietf-ace-key-groupcomm}}.

-The pub/sub communication using the Constrained Application Protocol (CoAP) {{RFC7252}} is specified in {{I-D.ietf-core-coap-pubsub}}.This document gives detailed specifications for CoAP pub/sub, and describes how it can be adapted for MQTT {{MQTT-OASIS-Standard-v5}}; similar adaptations can extend to other transport protocols as well.
+The pub/sub communication using the Constrained Application Protocol (CoAP) {{RFC7252}} is specified in {{I-D.ietf-core-coap-pubsub}}.This document gives detailed specifications for CoAP pub/sub, and describes how it can be applicable to MQTT {{MQTT-OASIS-Standard-v5}}; similar adaptations can extend to other transport protocols as well.

 ## Terminology